 6. Make Room for Christmas

-It’s that time of year where we bring everything out from cupboards, lofts and sheds as the countdown to Christmas is on!
-Don’t feel stressed by all the clutter that’s around your home.
+Soon it’s that time of year where we bring everything out from cupboards, lofts and sheds and try to squeeze in all our festive decorations.
+But don’t feel stressed by all the clutter that’s around your home.

 Here are a few things which will help you get ready for Christmas: